AzazKamaz/DevExpLearn/README.md

 - Finally, the friend decided to yell with memes:
   - Add discord-like reactions for images
   - Without any protection, just like images with an emoji

+## Correction #9
+- There are so many messages that they are loading endless:
+  - Modify messages loading to blocks mode (on scrolling)